 The first point to realize is that economics is about the behavior of the economic system.
-Economics is NOT a social science but a system science.
+Economics is NOT a social science but a systems science.

 The second point to realize is that all variants of Keynesianism suffer from methodological self-delusion.
 Davidson maintains: “Post Keynesian models are designed specifically to deal with real-world problems.”
 And Mitchell adds: “In this tradition, MMT ... is not an imaginary approach that deals with imaginary problems.
 It is about the real world and starts with some basic macroeconomic principles like ― spending equals income.”
 (See post)

-Time to wake up to the fact that this ‘principle’ is provable false since Keynes applied it in the General Theory (2011).
-Because of this, the whole analytical superstructure of Keynesianism, Post Keynesianism and MMT breaks apart.
-From this follows that policy guidance with regard to monetary and fiscal policy has no sound scientific foundation.
+Time to wake up to the fact that this ‘principle’ is provably false since Keynes applied it in the General Theory (2011).
+Because of this, the whole analytical superstructure of Keynesianism, Post Keynesianism, and MMT breaks apart.
+From this follows that policy guidance with regard to monetary and fiscal policy has no sound scientific foundations.

 What Keynes and After-Keynesians never understood is profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010)

-Because Keynesians/MMTers do not understand profit they do not understand what deficit spending really means: “When government is added to the pure consumption economy then it holds under the condition of zero investment of the business sector and zero saving of the household sector Qm=G-T, that is, the overall monetary profit of the business sector is positive if the government sector runs a deficit and negative if the government sector runs a surplus.”#2 In simple terms: government deficit = business profit.
+Because Keynesians/MMTers do not understand profit they do not understand what deficit spending really means: “When government is added to the pure consumption economy then it holds under the condition of zero investment of the business sector and zero saving of the household sector Qm=G−T, that is, the overall monetary profit of the business sector is positive if the government sector runs a deficit and negative if the government sector runs a surplus.”#2 In simple terms: Public Deficit = Private Profit.

 Whatever Keynesians/MMTers argue about deficit spending is irrelevant.
 Because they do not understand the elementary economic relationship between deficit and profit, they de facto initiated the greatest profit boost in the history of humankind.
 The actual distributional problems are ultimately the handiwork of Keynes/Keynesians/MMTers.#3

-The self-delusion of MMTers consists in the fact that they complain about the wedge between real wage and productivity and a perverse distribution of income/wealth while the fact of the matter is that all theses phenomena are the direct result of massive public deficit spending, which they propagate.
+The self-delusion of MMTers consists of the fact that they complain about the wedge between real wage and productivity and a perverse distribution of income/wealth while the fact of the matter is that all these phenomena are the direct result of massive public deficit spending, which they propagate.

 With regard to economic policy.
 MMT is not part of the solution but part of the problem.